freifunk-gluon/gluon/docs/package/gluon-hoodselector.rst

 gluon-hoodselector
 ==================

-This package provides an automatism of selecting the right hood network in an intelligent way.
-This hood bases on geostationary fixed quadrants for batman-adv mesh networks.
-The Hoodselector makes it possible to build scaled decentralised mesh-networks.
+This package provides an automatism of selecting the right domain network in an intelligent way.
+The job of the hoodselector is to automatically detect in which domain the node is located by its geolocation settings.
+Therefore the domains needs to have geostationary fixed quadrants defined as polygons or rectangles.
+Based on this information the hoodselector will select a domain from a list of known domains and adjust the domain related settings e.g. VPN, wireless ...
+This package makes able to build scaled decentralised mesh-networks in a dynamical and easy extendable way.

 Background informations
 -----------------------